OmicsWorkflows/KNIME_docker_vnc/README.md

       - start_container.command - Mac
 3. Adjust "start_container" script for your platform (Windows, Linux, Mac) to meet your system setup, especially folder that will contain your workspace(s) ("folder_with_workspaces" settings), default VNC server password and timezone you want to use.
 Please, check the script file settings part itself for all the details.
    - it is a good practice to create brand new folder that will hold all your KNIME workspaces ("workspaces_folder" variable) and one additional subfolder in it to be used for the specific container (to be specified during the script running)
    - please note that our docker image is designed to mount selected folder from your local filesystem to enable data transfer between the container and the system running the container.
-This requires you to setup shared drive on Windows machines (see e.g. https://docs.docker.com/docker-for-windows/#shared-drives for more details)
+This requires you to setup shared drive on Windows machines
    - KNIME has to have write access to the KNIME workspace folder, please adjust the access rights to the KNIME workspace folder if needed
 4. Run the "start_container" script for your platform to create a docker container based on the prebuild image, there are two supported ways:
    1. run the script file itself without any argument (e.g. by double-clicking on it) and provide few arguments when asked;